 For the life of me I just can’t understand why I can not get such a simple thing right.
 Using the right amount of detergent in the washing machine, that is.
 First washing disaster of the new year, and I had to get up at 6 am to experience that.

 All I ever desired was to wash the foot-mats that had accumulated reservoirs of dust, having been at the licking end of my boots, day in and day out.
 It had been some weeks since their last outing in the washing machine, which really is a relic from the time Neil Armstrong and his buddies conquered the moon.

-Anyways, cut to the present, and I heaped what I thought was a decent amount of detergent for my front-loader – two level tea-spoons of the detergent.
+Anyway, cut to the present, and I heaped what I thought was a decent amount of detergent for my front-loader – two level tea-spoons of the detergent.
 Okay, maybe I added another half tea-spoon, but it wasn’t much to look at when I poured it into the detergent compartment.
 And the mats were really dirty, so they could use a bit of extra washing, I reasoned.

 Except that my reasoning apparently cut no ice with that contraption that shudders, and spins and tumbles and dries like,……oh well, I forget, family audience and Kapil Sibal (India’s new ‘censorship’ minister, for those living outside India) ensure I stop right here in my tracks and think of another analogy!

 Fifteen to twenty minutes into the washing cycle, with me having comfortably snoozed off again till the time daylight broke, I heard some strange gurgling noises – certainly not the kind a new-born baby makes.
 These were more like grunts, forcing me to throw away the sheet off me, get up and walk to the kitchen (yes, the washing machine is placed in the kitchen, for want of space!) and horror of horrors, the entire kitchen floor was covered in a white, foamy mass.